lmmqxyx404/PAT_A_Level/note.md

 ## union find set
-1118 union find set problem. watch out that sometimes compressing the paths is necessary
+1118 union find set problem. watch out that sometimes compressing the paths is necessary 1158 unuion and set must be solved by the thought.
 ***

 ## different type calculator